 At Remote Quality Bookkeeping™, we are often asked for advice on providing employee benefit programs — especially those related to health care.
 While we recommend consulting with an insurance specialist or financial advisor for more details, we wanted to provide some general information on the benefits of Health Savings Accounts (HSAs).

-In an environment where medical costs continue to rise, HSAs can offer an excellent solution.
+In an environment where medical costs continue to rise, employee HSAs can offer an excellent solution.
 They allow employees a tax-free method of saving money for current and future health-related costs.

 What are the other benefits of an HSA?